-I’ve written about 50 emails for my Europe trip (happening between March & April’17) – have already found 4 sponsors.
+I’ve written about 50 emails for my upcoming Europe trip – have found 4 sponsors.

-If it wasn’t about the first email from my side.
-I would still be travelling without sponsors.
-Again, they’re not paying me anything in return – because my followership still lacks impressive numbers, but they’re paying for my food, stay, activities, and sometimes even transport.
-In short, I am travelling for free.
+If it wasn’t for the first email from my side, I would still be travelling without sponsors.
+Again, most of the sponsors aren’t paying me for anything in return – because my followership still lacks impressive numbers, but they’re at least offering all experiences for free.

-It’s true that top travel bloggers might get better prospects than you do, which can even include free flight tickets, but working with travel boards, only for the sake of working with them, and having them included in your portfolio is no tough deal.
+It’s true that top travel bloggers might get better prospects than you do, which can even include free flight tickets from your country to theirs, but working with tourism boards isn’t a tough deal to crack.

 Last but not the least, blogging tests your patience like a slow, uphill journey.
-So be prepared!
+So be prepared for it!

-If you look at the industry at the moment, most of the successful travel bloggers out there have been doing it for the past few year – as many as 5 years, or even more.
+If you look at the industry at the moment, most of the successful travel bloggers out there have been doing it for the past few year – some for as many as 5 or 7 years, or even more.

 Travel blogging requires a tremendous amount of work, as well as a tremendous investment of time and effort before you begin to see any benefits.